Tea tree oil as a bed bug remedy

 Professional Extermination | $300−5,000 | By appointment | None (done by pros) | Chemical exposure |

-When to choose tea tree oil
+When to use tea tree oil

-Tea tree oil is most appropriate for:
+Tea tree oil is best suited for:

 - Early-stage or minor infestations